 Insects are essential to helping to produce a majority of the food we eat.
 The most important are pollinators – insects, especially bees, that help plants to reproduce and create the delicious and nutritious fruits, vegetables, nuts, and seeds we love.
-Despite their importance, these organisms, particularly bees, are disappearing across the world.
-Increased intensity of farming, newly emerging diseases and parasites, increased use of pesticides, and climate change are all struggles bees face across the planet.
+Despite their importance, many bee species are declining.
+Increased intensity of farming, newly emerging diseases and parasites, increased use of pesticides, and climate change are all struggles bees face in many regions, especially in the US.
 So what can we do to help ensure their survival and well-being?

-The first step in helping bees, is trying to figure out which environments they do best in.
+The first step in helping bees is trying to figure out which environments they do best in.
 Do bees only thrive in native grasslands?
-Can they do well in a more mixed setting including grasslands and agriculture?
+Can they do well in a more mixed landscape including grasslands and agriculture?
 Can they thrive in urban environments?
-Knowing this will highlight areas we should protect.
+Knowing areas where bees do well will highlight areas we should protect, or try to emulate elsewhere in the landscape.
 While we are well aware of how necessary bees are for our survival, we still don’t know a lot about their biology and ecology.
-Most of our knowledge surrounds the honey bee, Apis mellifera.
-This single species is the work-horse of the agricultural industry, and provides us with a nice tasty treat.
+Most of our knowledge is about the honey bee, Apis mellifera.
+This single species is the work-horse of the agricultural industry and provides us with a nice, tasty treat.
 However, the honey bee is just one of over 20,000 species of wild bees, worldwide.
 All of these species are capable of pollinating plants, but our focus on only one has let many of these species fall to the wayside.

-So, the first step in helping bees is to figure out what types of environments are best for them.
+So, one of the first step in helping wild bees is to figure out what types of environments are best for them.
 Easy enough, right?
 We’ll just ask them where they prefer to live.
-Unfortunately, we can’t do that, so we have to look somewhere else…
+Unfortunately, we can’t do that, so we have to figure out something else…

 How we get there: RFID Radio Tagging

-Because we can’t just talk to bees and figure out where they like to live, we have to look at some other aspect of the bee to get the information we need – perhaps how many bees are in a certain area, and how many kinds are there.
-While this tells us about the biodiversity of an area, it doesn’t do a great job of telling us exactly what aspects of the environment are promoting bee abundance and diversity.
-There are two other ways that we can determine how bees perceive their habitat: how healthy they are, and how they behave.
+Because we can’t just talk to bees and figure out where they like to live, we have to look at some other aspect of the bee to get the information we need – perhaps how many bees are in a certain area and how many kinds are there.
+While this tells us about the biodiversity of an area, it doesn’t do a great job of telling us exactly what aspects of the environment are promoting the bee abundance and diversity that we observe.
+There are two other ways that we can determine how bees perceive their habitat: how healthy individuals or colonies are, and how individuals or colonies behave.
 The health one is easy: we can see how many bees a colony has, how big they get, and how reproductively active they are.
 How they behave is a bit different…

 Bumble bees must gather food for their offspring, just like any other animal.
-To do this, they fly around gathering pollen, a protein source for developing larvae, and nectar, a sugar-rich carbohydrate for themselves, and their offspring.
+To do this, they fly around gathering pollen, a protein source for developing larvae, and nectar, a sugar-rich carbohydrate for themselves and their offspring.
 Both of these food sources come from flowers.
-Bumble bees will take off from their nest, and search for these resources.
-If there aren’t many flowers around, we could expect that it would take them longer to find what or enough of what they need.
-In contrast, if there are a lot of flowers, we might expect them to find what they need quickly, returning to the nest sooner than bees in landscapes with less flowers present.
-So that’s something that we can measure to judge a given landscape: their time away from the nest, also known as their foraging time.
+Bumble bees will take off from their nest and search for these resources.
+If there aren’t many flowers around, we might expect that it would take them longer to find what or enough of what they need.
+In contrast, if there are a lot of flowers in the vicinity, we might expect them to find what they need quickly – returning to the nest sooner than bees in landscapes with fewer flowers present.
+So, that’s something that we can measure to evaluate a given landscape: their time away from the nest, also known as their foraging time.

 But how can we do that?
 The easiest way would be just sit at the colony entrance and stop-watch bees that leave and return.
 While that would work, it’s extremely laborious, and doesn’t allow us to